iifl-logo

 14. CORPORATE SOCIAL RESPONSIBILITY POLICY

 The composition and terms of reference of Corporate Social Responsibility Committee are given in the Corporate Governance Report.
-The Annual Report on CSR activities (including the details of the development and implementation of the Corporate Social Responsibility Policy) as prescribed under Section 135 of the Companies Act, 2013 and the Companies (Corporate Social Responsibility Policy) Rules, 2014 is attached as "Annexure I" to this Report.
+The Annual Report on CSR activities (including the details of the development and implementation of the Corporate Social Responsibility Policy) as prescribed under Section 135 of the Companies Act, 2013 and the Companies (Corporate Social Responsibility Policy) Rules, 2014 is attached as "Annexure I " to this Report.

-For the purpose of Section 135 of the Companies Act, 2013, the amount equivalent to 2% of the average net profits of the Company made during the immediately preceding three financial years works out to H 127.63 lakhs.
-As against this, the Company had spent H 130.77 lakhs on CSR projects / programs during the Financial Year 2023-24.
+the Company made during the immediately preceding three financial years works out to Rs.203.97 lakhs.
+As against this, the Company had spent Rs.212.63 lakhs on CSR projects / programs during the Financial Year 2024-25.

 15. BOARD MEETINGS

 A calendar of Meeting is prepared and circulated in advance to the Directors.
 The Board evaluates all the decisions on a collective consensus basis amongst the Directors.
-During the financial year ended 31st March 2024, 5 (Five) Meetings of the Board of Directors of the Company were held.
+During the financial year ended 31st March 2025, 5 (five) Meetings of the Board of Directors of the Company were held.
 The details of the Board Meetings held during the year under review are given in the Corporate Governance Report forming a part of this Annual Report.
 The intervening gap between the Meetings was within the period prescribed under the Companies Act, 2013 and the Listing Regulations.

 The Company has complied with the applicable Secretarial Standards prescribed under Section 118(10) of the Companies Act, 2013.

-16. INTERNAL COMPLAINTS COMMITTEE
+17. INTERNAL COMPLAINTS COMMITTEE

 An Internal Complaints Committee was constituted by the Company in terms of Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
 The said Act aims at protecting womens right to gender equality, life and liberty at workplace to encourage women participation at work.
 The Committee meets all the criteria including its composition mentioned in the Act and relevant Rules.
 No complaint has been received by the Committee during the year under review.

-17. LOANS, GUARANTEE AND INVESTMENTS
+18. LOANS, GUARANTEE AND INVESTMENTS

 It is the Companys policy not to give any loans, directly or indirectly, to any person (other than to employees under contractual obligations) or to other body corporate or person.
-In compliance with Section 186 of the Companies Act, 2013, loans to employees bear applicable interest rates.
-During the year under review, the Company has not made any investment in securities of other body(ies) corporate.
+In compliance with section 186 of the Companies Act, 2013, loans to employees, if any, bear applicable interest rates.
+During the year under review, the Company has not made any investment in securities of other body corporate.
 The details of Investments, Loans and Guarantees covered under the provisions of Section 186 of the Companies Act, 2013 are given in the notes to the Financial Statements.

-18. RELATED PARTY CONTRACTS / ARRANGEMENTS
+19. RELATED PARTY CONTRACTS / ARRANGEMENTS

-ALL Related Party Transactions entered during the year were on arms Length basis and in the ordinary course of business.
-There have been no materiaLLy-significant reLated party transactions made by the Company with the Promoters, the Directors or the Key ManageriaL Personnel which may be in conflict with the interests of the Company at large.
-Accordingly, disclosure of contracts or arrangements with ReLated Parties as required under Section 134(3)(h) of the Companies Act, 2013 in Form AOC-2 is not applicable.
+All Related Party Transactions entered during the year were on arms length basis and in the ordinary course of business.
+There have been no materially-significant related party transactions made by the Company with the Promoters, the Directors or the Key Managerial Personnel which may be in conflict with the interests of the Company at large.
+Accordingly, disclosure of contracts or arrangements with Related Parties as required under Section 134(3)(h) of the Companies Act, 2013 in Form AOC-2 is not applicable.

-19. RISK MANAGEMENT
+20. RISK MANAGEMENT

-20. INTERNAL FINANCIAL CONTROLS
+21. INTERNAL FINANCIAL CONTROLS

-21. WHISTLE BLOWER / VIGIL MECHANISM
+22. WHISTLE BLOWER / VIGIL MECHANISM

-22. CORPORATE GOVERNANCE & ANNUAL RETURN
+23. CORPORATE GOVERNANCE & ANNUAL RETURN

-23. RESEARCH & DEVELOPMENT
+24. RESEARCH & DEVELOPMENT

-an intention to improve the sugar recovery ratio and to educate the cane growers to cultivate improved variety of sugarcane and to otherwise increase the sucrose contents in their produce.
+During the year under review the Company has undertaken Research & Development initiatives with an intention to improve the sugar recovery ratio and to educate the cane growers to cultivate improved variety of sugarcane and to otherwise increase the sucrose contents in their produce.

-24. AUDITORS, AUDIT QUALIFICATIONS AND BOARDS EXPLANATIONS
+25. AUDITORS, AUDIT QUALIFICATIONS AND BOARDS EXPLANATIONS

 STATUTORY AUDITORS

 The Notes to the Financial Statements read with the Auditors Reports are self-explanatory and therefore, do not call for further comments or explanations.
+There has been no qualification, reservation, adverse remark or disclaimer in the Auditors Reports.

 COST AUDITORS